 Upcoming Deconstructing Yourself events with Michael W. Taft

-~ Michael teaches (almost) every Thursday night at 7:30 (Pacific Time) at the SF Dharma Collective in San Francisco.
-(2701 Folsom St.) Please come join us in person.
+~ Michael teaches (almost) every Thursday night from 5:30 – 7:00 (Pacific Time) at The Alembic in Berkeley, CA. Please come join us in person.
 If you cannot be there, it’s also streamed live (and then saved) on Michael’s youtube channel.

 “At its core, all spirituality is about Death.
 The Buddha, Buddhism, and meditation practice have always been deeply concerned with Death, dying, and mortality.
 Every living thing has to face the reality of Death, and yet in modern meditation circles there is almost no confrontation with this ultimate question and primordial mystery.
 Instead there is denial, obfuscation, minimizing, and—essentially—painting a smiley face on the whole subject.